Home

 How do I get the paperwork started if he lives in another country?

 Suzan's Question: My husband is a legal resident of another country, while I am a US citizen.
-Neither one of us can travel to the other country for a divorce proceeding, and he will not sign papers to file here.
+Neither of us can travel to the other country for divorce proceedings and he will not sign papers to file here.
 How do we go about getting a divorce?

 Brette's Answer: You should consult with an attorney about your state's requirements, but in general, you would just file and have to give him notice.
 You need to have your husband served in a legally binding way that will show the court he received the papers and chose not to answer.
-When he doesn't show up in court, the case proceeds without him.
-Find an attorney experienced in international divorce to help you with your case. »Return to top
+When he doesn't show up in court the case proceeds without him.
+Find an attorney experienced in international divorce to help you with your case.

 Can I throw him out after he's served divorce papers?